 - Be aware of insider threats: Human error is a primary attack vector for phishing and social engineering threats.
 Your risk assessment and review should also identify potential insider threats and human errors that could result in a severe data breach or compromised system.

 - Use email cybersecurity to block spoofed senders: Your email servers should stop spoofed senders from reaching a recipient’s inbox and use artificial intelligence to stop spoofed domains and known attack sites.

 - Train employees to detect malicious messages: Employee training is key to reducing the risk of human error.
 Simulated phishing attacks empower employees to identify phishing attacks and social engineering.

 - Put policies in place for invoice payments: To avoid paying fraudulent invoices, put payment policies in place to validate invoices and get authorization before sending money to any bank account.

 Supply Chain Risk Assessment

-To understand the ways your organization could be vulnerable to a supply chain attack, you first must do your due diligence and perform an internal risk assessment.
-After the SolarWinds supply chain attack, many more organizations have realized the importance of risk assessments to protect the internal environment from these third-party threats.
+To understand how your organization could be vulnerable to a supply chain attack, you must first conduct due diligence and perform an internal risk assessment.
+After the SolarWinds supply chain attack, many organizations realized the importance of risk assessments to protect the internal environment from these third-party threats.

-During a risk assessment, professionals not only identify risks but also help the organization design and manage risks.
-Risk mitigation requires the proper cybersecurity controls and a zero-trust environment to stop threats properly.
+During a risk assessment, professionals not only identify risks but also help the organization design and manage them.
+Risk mitigation requires proper cybersecurity controls and a zero-trust environment to stop threats properly.
 In many cases, the organization must redesign its authorization controls and user privileges to reduce risk.

 How Proofpoint Can Help

-Proofpoint staff are experts in supply chain attacks and the many ways threats pose a risk to your data privacy, compliance, and your cybersecurity defenses.
+Proofpoint staff are experts in supply chain attacks and how threats pose a risk to your data privacy, compliance and cybersecurity defenses.
 We offer extensive services that protect a primary attack vector—email.
-We protect the supply chain for several industries, including healthcare, financial services, education, manufacturing, and more.
+We protect the supply chain for several industries, including healthcare, financial services, education, manufacturing and more.